 Creating the Decorative Sunflowers

-8. Press a small ball of modelling paste in a sunflower center mold and set the mold aside.
+8. Press a small ball of modeling paste in a sunflower center mold and set the mold aside.

-9. Mold a Mexican hat shape out of a small ball of modelling paste.
+9. Mold a Mexican hat shape out of a small ball of modeling paste.
 Let it dry.

 10. With a bit of edible glue, stick the Mexican hat onto the back of the sunflower center.
 Make a hook on a 22-gauge floral wire and insert it through the hat and the center of the flower.